MohamedAmineAlhiane/Secure-Web-Application-Firewall-WAF-Prototype/README.md

 The emphasis on scope definition, threat modeling, and observability reflects real-world security engineering practices, where understanding traffic behavior is as important as enforcing controls.
 While simplified, the system provides a strong foundation for further exploration and incremental improvement.

+## Project Evolution
+This project initially began as a conceptual prototype and evolved into a tested implementation through iterative design and validation.

 ## Ethical Notice

 This project was developed strictly for educational and defensive purposes.